 |School:||Peters Township HS, McMurray, PA|

-Doug, who committed to Akron half-way through his senior season but was thrust back into the recruiting process when the coaching staff was fired about 3 weeks ago, was one of the 21 recruits who took an official visit to Penn State last weekend.
+Doug, who committed to Akron half-way through his senior season but was thrust back into the recruiting process when the coaching staff was fired, did not take his scheduled official visit to Minnesota last month.

 "No, they cancelled on everybody that week because of weather and the bowl game, so noone went up that weekend," Doug explained.

 He will not take an official visit to Minnesota, or any other school for that matter, as he has reached a final decision.

 "I went back up to Akron unofficially to see what was going on with the new stuff and I recommitted there.
 That was Sunday."